 I reach down for my pants as their eyes widen.
 They turn around.

 I'm guessing because they aren't exactly all that keen on looking at a guy's... yeah.

 These guys aren't all that smart, are they?

 I dart forward, my speed enhancements coming into play.
 I'm right behind the leader before he can even turn around.
 I pull my hand over his head, the chain of my handcuffs wrapping around his neck.
-I pull, and turn him around just the other points his gun towards me.
+I pull and turn him around just as the other points his gun towards me.

 Once it comes off, I rub at my wrist.
 I walk over to the unconscious pirate, drag him over to a corner of the room, and leave him there.
 On the other side of the room, are various crates, so I go over to take a look.

-It weighed around three hundred kilograms.
+It weighs around three hundred kilograms.

-It was time for some action.
+It’s time for some action.